fatadama/ros-programming-basics/README.md

 ## Intel vTune Amplifier

 * Install the Intel vTune Amplifier as root.
-The default install directory is `/opt/intel/vtune_amplifier`.
+The default install directory is `/opt/intel/vtune_amplifier` or `/home/$USER/intel/vtune_amplifier` if installing as non-root.
 * Source the file `/opt/intel/vtune_amplifier/amplxe-vars.sh`
 * Launch the GUI by calling `amplxe-gui` from a command line in the sourced workspace
 * Create a new project